 How to Become a Wine Educator

-If you are looking to teach wine classes, there are three requirements to become a wine educator.
-The first is to complete your in-person sommelier certification (L1-L3).
+If you want to teach wine classes, there are three requirements to become a wine educator.
+The first is to complete your sommelier certification (L1-L3).
 The second is to complete your wine educator certification program at our National Wine Educator Testing Site in Philadelphia.
 You will also have to be a member of a participating wine school.

 Many jobs in the wine trade are actually wine educator jobs.
 Communicating and educating is a core skill of working for wineries, wine distribution, and wine import companies.
 Teacher training is optional if you are a professor at an accredited college or university seeking to teach the National Wine School curriculum.